Partner Spotlight: BACODA

 Each year during the last week of October, hundreds of schools across the U.S. take part in Red Ribbon Week.
 National Red Ribbon Week is a unified effort, sponsored by the National Family Partnership, to promote student commitment to a drug-free America.
 It began in 1985 after a grim event in our Nation’s history when Drug Enforcement Administration Agent Enrique Camarena was murdered.
 He had joined the DEA based on his philosophy “I’m only one person.
 But I want to make a difference.”
 Red Ribbon week educates students about how communities can come together and make a difference in the fight against illicit drug distribution and use.
 The event is often marked with school spirit, can-do attitude and enthusiasm.
 The DEA is part of the U.S. Department of Justice.
 For more information on Red Ribbon Week, click www.getsmartaboutdrugs.com.

-- The annual Red Ribbon Week Campus Video PSA Contest is now open and accepting entries!
+- Learn about the annual Red Ribbon Week Campus Video PSA Contest